utsaslab/crashmonkey/README.md

 ### Compiling CrashMonkey ###
-CrashMonkey can be built simply by running `make` in the root directory of the repositiory.
+CrashMonkey can be built simply by running `make` in the root directory of the repository.
 This will build all the needed kernel modules, tests, and test harness components needed to run CrashMonkey.

 ### Compiling User Defined Tests ###